best-practice-and-impact/ons-git-config/README.md

 ## Conditional includes

 With the recent upgrade to the latest Git version (2.27), the configuration now supports [conditional includes](https://git-scm.com/docs/git-config#_conditional_includes).
 I've used this to select different user name and email parameters, depending on which folder a local repository is located in.
-I use one directory for GitLab repos (`ons\`) and another for GitHub (`ext\`).
-This allows me to correctly authenticate connection to either GitLab or GitHub, without needing to manually set these parameters for each individual repository.
+I store all repos under `D:\repos\`, where I use one directory for GitLab repos (`ons\`) and another for GitHub (`ext\`).
+This conditional inclusion allows me to correctly authenticate connection to either GitLab or GitHub, without needing to manually set these parameters for each individual repository.

 ## Aliases